Japan PanoramaBook this package

 This afternoon, continue your drive to Osaka, considered Japan's spiritual heartland.
 The site of one of the earliest capitals of the country, it remains a vital center for trade and entrepreneurial culture.
 On an afternoon city tour, visit Osaka Castle, one of Japan's most famous castles, which played a major role in the unification of the country during the sixteenth century of the Azuchi-Momoyama period.
 The castle is situated on a plot of land roughly one kilometer square and is a popular spot during festival seasons; especially when the cherry blossoms bloom and the sprawling castle grounds are covered with food vendors and taiko drummers.

 Continue to Dotonboroi Street, a former pleasure district now famous for its theatres, shops, and restaurants and the many colorful neon and mechanized signs, including snack/candy manufacturer Glico's giant electronic display of a runner crossing the finish line.
 Enjoy strolling the long street and take advantage of the opportunity to shop for last-minute souvenirs.
-Accommodations: Hotel New Otani (Osaka Marriott Miyako for Mar 28, 2016 departure).
-Breakfast provided.
-(2016: Breakfast & dinner provided).
+Finally, join your fellow travelers for a farewell dinner at a local restaurant.